GB flag iconENCN flag iconZH

 SATRA uses microwave digestion to assess materials for the presence of harmful chemicals

-If an SVHC chemical is present in a product above the 0.1 per cent threshold, the retailer should be able to provide this information within a 45-day time window from the time the request is made.
+If a SVHC chemical is present in a product above the 0.1 per cent threshold, the retailer should be able to provide any requested information within 45 days from the moment the request is ascertained.

 Although most customers are not aware that they have the right to demand this information, some campaigning groups are conscious of this fact and can prime their supporters to begin to make these requests.
-Some consumer groups have gone further – and actually analysed products that they have purchased – so they are aware of the presence of the SVHCs before they ask the question of the retailer.
+Some consumer groups have gone further and actually analysed products that they have purchased.
+They are aware of the presence of the SVHCs before they even make the request.

-Questions that retailers should ask themselves, in order to gauge their ability to respond in an appropriate fashion include the following:
+Questions that retailers should ask themselves, to gauge their ability to respond in an appropriate fashion include the following:

 When responding to customers, it should be remembered that it is not an offence under REACH to supply products which contain SVHCs, but it is an offence to fail to provide accurate information to a customer in response to such a request.